1989 Sino-Soviet Summit

-The four-day Sino-Soviet Summit was held in Beijing from 15-18 May 1989.
+The four-day Sino-Soviet Summit was held in Beijing from 15 to 18 May 1989.
 This would be the first formal meeting between a Soviet Communist leader and a Chinese Communist leader since the Sino-Soviet split in the 1950s.
 The last Soviet leader to visit China was Nikita Khrushchev in September 1959.
 Both Deng Xiaoping, the paramount leader of China, and Mikhail Gorbachev, General Secretary of the Communist Party of the Soviet Union, proclaimed that the summit was the beginning of normalized state-to-state relations.
 The meeting between Mikhail Gorbachev and then General Secretary of the Chinese Communist Party (CCP), Zhao Ziyang, was hailed as the "natural restoration" of party-to-party relations.

 Improvements in bilateral relations (1986–1989)

 The first breakthrough in Sino-Soviet relations was in July 1986.
 In a speech in the city of Vladivostok, Gorbachev announced a series of unilateral concessions to the Chinese.
 The Soviet Union pledged to withdraw troops from Mongolia, East Russia and from Afghanistan, and would also accept the Chinese position regarding the border issue – "recognizing that the border between the two countries should run along the line of the Chinese bank of the two border rivers – Amur and Ussuri".

 Furthermore, in 1986, the Chinese opened a consulate in Leningrad while the Soviets opened a consulate in Shanghai.
 China also held its first large scale industrial and trade exhibition in thirty three years in Moscow and the Soviet Union reciprocated and held its own industrial and trade exhibition in Beijing.
-In May of the same year, the two countries also agreed to a two year cultural accord to expand cooperation in science, culture, education, journalism, broadcasting, sports, television, art, and film.
+In May of the same year, the two countries also agreed to a two-year cultural accord to expand cooperation in science, culture, education, journalism, broadcasting, sports, television, art, and film.
 In a closed session of foreign ministers at the Warsaw meeting of the Political Consultative Body of the Warsaw Treaty in July 1988, the Soviet Union admitted that it could no longer afford to keep the arms race with the United States going.
 The Soviet Union recognized that peace was now its highest priority regardless of social and political ideologies.
 The Soviet Union also wanted to constrain US-China cooperation and influence in the region.

 During Eduard Shevardnadze's (former Foreign Minister of the Soviet Union from 1985 to 1991) visit to Beijing in February 1989, both nations agreed on a date and timetable for Gorbachev's visit.
 Gorbachev was finally officially invited by the President of the People's Republic of China, Yang Shangkun.